ypriverol/containers-rules-manuscript/README.md

-Title: Ten simple rules to move your software to cloud
+#### Title: Ten simple rules to move your software to cloud

-Authors: Yasset Perez-Riverol, Michael Crusoe, Brian O'Connor, Felipe Leprevost, Rafael Jimenez
+Authors: Yasset Perez-Riverol, Michael Crosue*